 How to work with Windows Explorer in Windows 7 or File Explorer in Windows 8

-In this series, we're trying to illustrate that the File Explorer user interface, we are going to discuss the Share tab.
+To complete our tour of the File Explorer user interface, we are going to discuss the Share tab.
 This is where you'll go to find the tools you need to help get your files in front of other people, whether that be by emailing, sharing over a network or simply handing someone a copy.
 Here's how it works: